Practicing Conscientious Downloading

 The Digital Millennium Copyright Act (DMCA)

 Copyright holders are regularly scanning the Internet looking for illegal file sharing of copyrighted material.
-If they detect such activity they can file a complaint using the DMCA.
+If they detect such activity, they can file a complaint using the DMCA.
 The DMCA specifies procedures that Trinity must follow when notified of a copyright violation by an individual using our network.
-If the copyright holder contacts Trinity (called an infringement notice) about a violation we will contact the violator and require removal of the offending material from his/her computer.
+If the copyright holder contacts Trinity (called an infringement notice) about a violation we will contact the violator and require the removal of the offending material from his/her computer.
 If the material is not removed, the person’s computer will be restricted from accessing the network.
 The copyright holder also has the option to pursue a civil case against the individual who is infringing on their copyright.
-If the copyright holder
+For additional details and information on how to submit a claim, please visit here.